ceo-py/nba-result/README.md

-If you want to see the bot in action you can do that here - https://discord.gg/gCcfWpMCgE
+If you want to see the bot in action, you can do that here - https://discord.gg/gCcfWpMCgE